JoranJix/Undressify/README.md

 What is still missing are sounds.
 All old data, objects and scripts are lost forever.
 So a new start had to be made.

+### Bug Reporting

+If you discover a bog or a problem, pleas open an issue here on GitHub!

 ### Key Features:
 - People on your SL friendlist can undress you
 - Easy to configure access list